 Commonly-recommended approaches

 I now return to considering teaching which uses adolescent concerns and propensities, such as the use of open-ended tasks, contextual mathematics and collaborative approaches.
-These address students’ perceived needs for participation, purpose and relevance.
+These address students’ perceived needs for participation (with others and with adults), inclusion in what is going on around them, purpose and relevance.
 It is widely reported that students who have been encouraged to undertake complex explorations and applications of mathematics instead of more formal teaching can do as well in traditional tests as those who have had a more formal diet, and better in non-routine test items (Boaler 1997; Boaler 2006; Watson and De Geest 2005; Senk and Thompson 2003).
 Most of these studies address teaching and learning in early adolescence by examining changes in social, organisational and emotional aspects of doing mathematics.
 There is, however, a shortage of studies which (a) effectively separate out the influences of different aspects of pedagogy or (b) address explicitly the development of conceptual understandings on which higher mathematics can be founded, as described above.

 Stoyanova (2007) addresses (a) by identifying what aspects of enquiry pedagogies are associated with higher attainment.
-She evaluates a mathematics curriculum project in which students used tasks which encouraged investigation, problem posing, and other features aimed to harness learners’ natural enquiry to learn mathematics.
+She evaluates a mathematics curriculum project in which students used tasks which encouraged investigation, problem posing, and other features aimed at harnessing learners’ natural enquiry to learn mathematics.
 Her study is of interest because of its size, 4500 students, and also because it relates not to a controlled teaching intervention but to what happened in a large scale roll-out which inevitably led to wide variation in teachers’ interpretations of, and practices of, the intended kinds of teaching and enquiry.
 While it is impossible to say precisely what the teaching is like in these conditions, the results are more relevant than smaller intervention studies for evaluating curriculum change.
 Teachers knew that students would be assessed on mathematical strategies, application of mathematics and verification of results, and mathematical reasoning as well as conceptual and procedural knowledge and had introduced these features into their teaching.
 The test items related to five content areas: number, space, measurement, chance and data, and algebra.
 Test items about methods of working were embedded in contexts from these content areas.
 Items were generally non-routine and often multi-stage, so relate closely to the curriculum aims of many countries.